 - Will you continue now that you no longer live in the asylum seekers’ centre and can no longer attend the classes?

 “Certainly!
 Servaas is giving me private lessons now, which makes me really happy.”

 Participating in artistic activities of the Vrolijkheid has a positive effect on the self-image and the social and cognitive skills of children and young people in asylum seekers’ centres.
 Children learn skills such as cooperation, trust and respect.
 It helps strengthen their resilience.
 The activities of the Vrolijkheid give the participants perspectives for the future regardless of where they settle after their asylum procedure.
 Last year, despite the coronavirus restrictions, the Vrolijkheid was able to reach about 5,200 children through over 100 art projects held in asylum seekers’ centres throughout the Netherlands.

 Most names in this article have been changed for privacy reasons.

 The power of creativity

 Adessium Foundation strives for all children and young people in asylum seekers’ centres to have access to after-school activities, such as sports, games and art.
 We support the efforts of the Vrolijkheid because we believe in the power of creativity.
 Children and young people in asylum seekers’ centres deserve the chance to express themselves and to showcase their talents, to their peers, their parents and their network.
 They often spend a long time in asylum seekers’ centres, sometimes even years, due to increased processing times at the Immigration and Naturalisation Service (IND) and the limited transition to the social housing market.
-With the support of Adessium, the Vrolijkheid was able to initiate ArtLAB Digital again this year, thanks to which they are able to reach even more children and young people in asylum seekers’ centres as well as guarantee the continuation of projects even in the event of coronavirus restrictions.
+With the support of Adessium, the Vrolijkheid was able to initiate ArtLAB Digital again, thanks to which they are able to reach even more children and young people in asylum seekers’ centres as well as guarantee the continuation of projects even in the event of coronavirus restrictions.
 Moreover, an online podium allows them to present their art projects to an even wider audience.